 Instagram for Blogging

 Before anything else, I want to bring up a point I think is really important to consider when using social media for blogging.
 Unlike your website, you don’t own any social media platforms (you only have an account with them)… so I think it’s very important to remember not to put all of your eggs in one basket (or, e’hm, social media) because if for some odd reason that social media platform disappears, so will all of your hard work.
 Your blog should always be where you put in the most work, but with that said, social media is a great tool to really further your reach and grow your blog!
+If this is the other way around for you, where you haven’t even got as far as making your site go live, it may be worth looking into something like linux hosting so you can get your website up and running.
+You can do this alongside running your social platforms.
 So, what should you know about Instagram?
 What is the most important thing to consider when using Instagram to market and promote your blog?
 What about growing your Instagram following and engagement?
 Well, in my opinion, there are many ways to use Instagram, but some ways are more effective than others when it comes to growing engagement, following, and readership on both your blog and your Instagram account.
-Let’s review:
+If you’re looking for a nice little headstart on your Instagram progress, you might want to buy instagram likes from one of many reliable social media marketing groups.
+Anyway, let’s review what you can do to maximise your instagram:

 Best Practices for Growing Instagram Engagement and Following which in Return will Grow your Blog Engagement